kief/infrastructure-as-code.com/_patterns/stack-configuration/stack-instance-configuration-file.md

 ---
 layout: pattern
-title:  "Instance Configuration File Pattern"
+title:  "Stack Instance Configuration File Pattern"
-date: 2019-02-12 09:32:50 +0000
+date: 2019-03-14 08:00:00 +0000
 category: Stack Configuration Patterns
-order: 22
+order: 23
 published: true
 status: review
 ---

-Values can be provided to instances of [template stacks](/patterns/stack-replication/template-stack.html) by putting them into files, checked into version control.
+Values can be provided to instances of [template stacks](/patterns/stack-replication/template-stack.html) by putting them into files, which are then checked into version control.

+## How to implement it

 [Template stacks](/patterns/stack-replication/template-stack.html) typically define parameters which can be set differently for different instances of the stack.
 For example, a stack that is used to create a web server cluster may have different values for the sizing of the cluster in different environments: